GraphQL: A success story for PayPal Checkout

 At PayPal, GraphQL has been a complete game changer to the way we think about data, fetch data and build applications.

-This blog post takes a close look at PayPal Checkout and explains our journey from REST to Batch REST to GraphQL and lessons learned along the way.
+This blog post takes a close look at PayPal Checkout and explains our journey from REST to Bulk REST to GraphQL and lessons learned along the way.

 Our API journey